google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> FCM has replaced Google Cloud Messaging (GCM).
+Note: FCM has replaced Google Cloud Messaging (GCM).
 Some of the code to push messages to Chrome still contains references to GCM.
 These references are correct and work for both GCM and FCM.